NER Class E1

 The North Eastern Railway Class E1, classified as Class J72 by the London and North Eastern Railway (LNER), is a class of small steam locomotives designed by Wilson Worsdell for shunting.
 They had inside cylinders and Stephenson valve gear.

 They were a development of the earlier NER Class E (LNER Class J71) designed by T.W.
-Worsdell who was Wilson Worsdell's brother.
+Worsdell, who was Wilson Worsdell's brother.
+The main changes to the design were smaller diameter wheels and larger cylinders.

 History

 Build dates

 A total of 113 locomotives were built: